 How to Do It Properly

 As mentioned, it is essential that any tools that the new member of staff will require to do their job will already be in place when they start.
 This includes access to the company network and email, with passwords and login details, and even down to simple things like notebooks and pens.
+During this time, it may also be worthwhile to provide the new staff member with an id badge that displays their photograph and any personal information that the business may need to know before they join.
+The use of an id badge could also help with making sure that only the right personnel can enter the building, maximizing their security strategy.
 Preparation is everything and although there will probably be forms to fill in for HR and additional information that is required, having everything to hand from the beginning will enhance both their view of your company and their willingness to get started.

 A brief history and run through of the aims of your MSP business can make a new employee know where they fit into the team and making sure they are aware of what is expected of them in their new role can make for an easier transition.